There is plenty of history and heritage in South Gloucestershire.

 Kingswood Heritage Museum

-Kingswood Heritage Museum is in a former 18th Century brass mill at Warmley which features an icehouse and windmill tower.
-It has displays on the local industrial and social history of the area.
+Kingswood Heritage Museum is in a former 18th Century brass mill at Warmley with an icehouse and windmill tower.
+It features displays on the local industrial and social history of the area, including Douglas motorcycles and the boot and shoe-making trade.

 Thornbury Museum